Staff Policy D-505.08

 - a description of any available drug or alcohol counseling, treatment, or rehabilitation or re-entry programs; and

 - biennial review of the program.

-Consistent with the Drug-Free Workplace Act of 1988, Northwestern Michigan College (NMC) is committed to providing a workplace that is free from the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance.
+Consistent with the Drug-Free Workplace Act of 1988, NMC is committed to providing a workplace that is free from the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance.
 The unlawful manufacture, distribution, dispensation, possession, or use of controlled substances is prohibited on all NMC-owned or controlled property.
 The College does not make any exceptions to this policy for the use of medical marijuana.

 - Individual Use of Alcohol and Illicit Drugs